CJIJ-FM

-CJIJ-FM (branded as C99 FM) is a Canadian radio station, broadcasting in FM stereo at a frequency of 99.9 MHz from Membertou, Nova Scotia, a First Nations community near Sydney.
-CJIJ plays a variety of rock music.
+CJIJ-FM (branded as C99 FM) was a Canadian radio station, broadcasting in FM stereo at a frequency of 99.9 MHz from Membertou, Nova Scotia, a First Nations community near Sydney.
+CJIJ played a variety of rock music.

 The station received CRTC approval in 2002 and went on the air in 2003.

 On January 29, 2021 Membertou Radio Association Inc. requested to the CRTC a voluntary revocation of their license, which was carried out on February 22, 2021.